Baptists in Canada: Education

 Stultz Hall, Crandall University in Moncton.

 The regional conventions of the Canadian Baptist Ministries have participated in the founding of various universities which have gone public.
 There was the founding of Acadia University by the Canadian Baptists of Atlantic Canada in 1838, the founding of McMaster University by the Baptist Convention of Ontario and Quebec in 1881 and Brandon University by the Canadian Baptists of Western Canada in 1890.
 Only Crandall University, founded in 1949, remained affiliated with the Canadian Baptists of Atlantic Canada.

 Baptist denominations have also founded several theological institutes in the country.
 In particular, there was the foundation of the Carey Theological College in 1959 in Vancouver, British Columbia by the Canadian Baptists of Western Canada (Canadian Baptist Ministries).
 In 1974, the Association of Evangelical Baptist Churches in Quebec (The Fellowship of Evangelical Baptist Churches in Canada) founded the Evangelical Baptist Seminary of Quebec in Montreal.
 In 1982, the Union of French Baptist Churches of Canada (Canadian Baptist Ministries) founded the Faculty of Evangelical Theology in Montreal.
+The Canadian National Baptist Convention founded the Canadian Baptist Theological Seminary and College in 1987.
 The Fellowship of Evangelical Baptist Churches in Canada founded the Heritage College & Seminary in 1993 in Cambridge, Ontario.